GNOME/glib/docs/reference/glib/gvariant-specification-1.0.rst

 Type Strings
 ============

-Just as with DBus, a concise string representation is used to express types.
+Just as with D-Bus, a concise string representation is used to express types.

 In GVariant, which deals directly with values as first order objects, a type string (by that name) is a string representing a single type.

-Contrast this with “signature strings” [#f3]_ in DBus, which apply to messages, and contain zero or more types (corresponding to the arguments of the message).
+Contrast this with “signature strings” [#f3]_ in D-Bus, which apply to messages, and contain zero or more types (corresponding to the arguments of the message).

 .. [#f3] Compare with the whence parameter to the ``lseek()`` system call.